onoi/callback-container/README.md

 ## Installation

-The recommended installation method for this library is by either adding the dependency to your [composer.json][composer].
+The recommended installation method for this library is to add the dependency to your [composer.json][composer].

 ```json